Rodrigo Duterte: Early years

 Rodrigo Roa Duterte was born on March 28, 1945, in Maasin, Leyte.
 His father was Vicente Gonzales Duterte (1911–1968), a Cebuano lawyer, and his mother, Soledad Gonzales Roa (1916–2012), was a schoolteacher from Cabadbaran, Agusan and a civic leader, of Chinese and Spanish mestizo descent.
 Duterte has said that his grandfather was Chinese and hailed from Xiamen in Fujian, China.
-Duterte has four siblings: Eleanor, Jocelyn, Emmanuel and Benjamin.
+Duterte has four siblings: Eleanor (born 1941/42), Emmanuel, Jocelyn (1948–2023) and Benjamin ("Bong", 1953–2026).

 Duterte's father was mayor of Danao, Cebu, and subsequently the provincial governor of (the then-undivided) Davao province.
 Rodrigo's cousin Ronald was mayor of Cebu City from 1983 to 1986.
 Ronald's father, Ramon Duterte, also held that position from 1957 to 1959.
 The Dutertes consider the Cebu-based political families of the Durano and the Almendras clan as relatives.
 Duterte also has relatives from the Roa clan in Leyte through his mother's side.
 Duterte's family lived in Maasin, and in his father's hometown in Danao, until he was four years old.
 Duterte was heavily influenced by his mother, who unlike Vicente was a staunch anti-Marcos activist, which led the young Duterte to have a divided opinion on the Marcoses.
 Duterte later said Marcos could have been the best president, but he was a dictator.
 The Dutertes initially moved to Mindanao in 1948 but still went back and forth to the Visayas until 1949.
 They finally settled in the Davao Region in 1950.
 Vicente worked as a lawyer engaged in private practice.
 Soledad worked as a teacher until 1952, when Vicente entered politics.